Why is fast fashion so cheap? Here are all the differences with sustainable fashion

 When you think about it fast-fashion market trend aims at offering garments with a more and more attractive style at a lower and lower price.

-This can be shown by the fact that lately increasingly fast fast-fashion chains and e-commerce were born, with the purpose of copying the style of well-known competitors.
+This can be shown by the fact that lately increasingly rapid fast-fashion chains and e-commerce were born, with the purpose of copying the style of well-known competitors.
 Consequently, they end up selling similar products with a higher seasonal frequency and at an even lower price!

 No magic, no tricks, just giving up quality and producing elsewhere.

-These are the only factors that can explain the steady decline in prices since no significant advances in technology took place in the clothing industry: a T-shirt is produced now just as fifty years ago.
+These are the only factors that can explain the steady decline in prices since no significant advancements in technology took place in the clothing industry: a T-shirt is produced now just as fifty years ago.

 If we’re being precise, something has changed: the digital possibilities of 3D modelling, which are useful to communicate the work to factories located far away.
 These means made it easier to work with China and Asian countries, but they cannot change an industry on their own.